assansanogo/moretestgithubactions/README.md

 The challenges (in decreasing priority):

-- unfamiliarity with R  (need further training)
+- unfamiliarity with R and package building  (needs further training if onboarded)
-- unfamiliarity with GCP (need further training)
+- unfamiliarity with GCP (need further training if onboarded)
 - github actions/workflow
   * the cron job seems not to be 100% reliable: :point_right: [url](https://github.community/t/no-assurance-on-scheduled-jobs/133753)